 (4) Academic policy proposals approved by UCC which also impact graduate students will be forwarded by the UCC Chair to the Chair of the Graduate Council for review by the Graduate Council Rules Committee and the full Graduate Council.

-Any proposal rejected by the Undergraduate Curriculum Committee or Graduate Council goes back to the department.
+Any proposal rejected by the Undergraduate Curriculum Committee or Graduate Council goes back to the department accompanied by a rationale for the rejection.
+The Chair of the Undergraduate Curriculum Committee shall submit a report setting forth the consent and action items as approved by it to the Chair of the Senate Executive Committee at least seven days prior to the Executive Committee’s meeting for approval to include the report on the Senate agenda.
+Upon approval by the Senate Executive Committee, the report shall be included on the Senate agenda for the next scheduled Senate meeting.
+Upon Senate approval, the report shall be forward as a recommendation to the Provost.

 In any of the above routing cases, if the Professional Education Council declines to endorse the proposal, the department/ unit responsible for submitting the proposal may withdraw the proposal, make revisions, and re-submit it.
 The department/ unit also has the option of sending the proposal to the Undergraduate Curriculum Committee or Graduate Council without the endorsement; however, courses not approved by the Professional Education Council may not be counted toward a program approved for certification by Kentucky’s Educational Professional Standards Board.